Use these tips from PR to guide you

 Rely on Axia to help you steer clear of trouble

 At Axia Public Relations, we strictly adhere to the PRSA Code of Ethics.
 We know how to get your information out quickly and boost your visibility without sacrificing ethics or accuracy.
-Contact us today or register for our free 60-Second Impact for more helpful tools and tips to grow your business.
+Contact us today or register for our 60-Second Impact for more helpful tools and tips to grow your business.

 What kinds of tactics do you employ to guide your company through the ethical minefield?
 Let us know in the comments section.